Astra's Star Gate

 Astronomy Center - at the Old Farmer's Almanac (eclipse and weather info available)

-NGC/IC Observing List Generator - Professional and Amateurs working together
+NGC/IC Observing List Generator - Professionals and Amateurs working together

 Sky Insight Online Observing List and Catalog Cross Reference